fettahyildizz/Back-propogation-algorithm-neural-network/README.md

 # Back-propogation-algorithm-neural-network
-A simple, multi-layered neural network that is supervised by back propogation algorithm.
+A simple, multi-layered neural network that is supervised by back propogation algorithm classifies iris dataset.